simplertasks/aicommandscript/docs/hackernoon.md

 Multi-language apps are also possible: just ask the user which language they want to use at the start, and instruct the AI to respond accordingly.

+if you need some programming like functions you can simply ask for things like, a random city from [[cities]].

 AICS isn’t meant to replace complex frameworks or heavy APIs, but considering its development speed, extendability, low friction, and human readability, it’s absolutely worth a look.